128technology/docs/docs/config_ha.md

     ```

 ## Sample Configuration
-Below is a sample minimal configuration using both a fabric interface as well as redundancy-groups.
+Below is a sample, minimal configuration for which shows the inclusion of both a fabric interfaces as well as redundancy-groups.
 This topology consists of 4 interfaces per node.
 1 LAN, 1 WAN, 1 Fabric dog-leg, and 1 Fabric forwarding interface.

+This is an example of a pre-5.4 configuration using the shared-mac failover.

 ```
     config